Lego Batman: Legacy of the Dark Knight – How to Progress Fast

 Instant deliveryNo spam, unsubscribe anytime

-Screenshot from LEGO Batman: Legacy of the Dark Knight
+In-game screenshot of Lego Batman: Legacy of the Dark Knight

 Advertisement

-Small efficiency tricks that save real time
+Small tricks that save real time

 F